deSpaceman/KnappedStone-SoftRains-SRDVault/!KSSR/Soft Rains/5 - Examples/5.2 - Example Spells/Example Divine Spells/Illuminate.md

 *Mantra Difficulty*: 1
 *Test*: Mind (Difficulty 1)

 The User calls upon their faith and makes their Holy Symbol glow.
-The light spreads up to 8 Gridspaces around the holder.
+The light spreads up to 8 [[5.2 - The Grid|Gridspaces]] around the holder.

 The glow lasts for a week, and can be toggled on and off.
 After that duration, it needs to be resummoned.